ideamark/pypass/README.md

 * But it is faster and more stable than Oray server.

 # How to use
 * First, you should have an independent IP server as your remote server, like Aliyun ECS or other VPS.
+And scp the proxy folder to your remote server.
-* Second, scp the proxy folder to your remote server.
+* Second, Enter your local server's public IP into proxy/home_ip.txt.
+You can search the key word "IP" by Baidu to get the public IP.
+PS: This step only do once, after that the proxy.py could write the public IP into home_ip.txt automatically.
 * Third, enter the remote server's IP into proxy.py and heart_beat.py.
 * Finally, run proxy.py on your remote server and run heart_beat.py on your local server.